 The easiest way for young Canadians to enjoy all that Australia has to offer is the Working Holiday Visa.
 This visa allows you to work and play in Australia for one amazing year.

 The Australian Working Holiday Visa comes with a couple of restrictions.
 Most importantly, the visa is only available to Canadian citizens between 18 and 35 with a valid passport.
-Check out our guide to moving to Australia from Canada on the working holiday visa for all the details.
+Check out our guide to moving to Australia from Canada on a working holiday visa for all the details.

 An important point to cover is that as a working holiday visa holder, you can only work for an employer for a maximum of six months.
 This makes finding an office job a bit trickier.
 But let’s be honest, you’re not taking the trip of a lifetime to sit in an office all day.
 Use this as a chance to try out a totally new job.
 Plus, after the six months is up, you can move and experience another area of the country!